vyvytn/avt/documentation/manual.md

   - Each deck has its audio player that shows the current song
 - master area
   - for manipulating volume, tempo and fading
-- music visualisation as a wave
+- music visualisation as a bar graph
 - slider for seeking a song to a certain point
 - playlist/effect window
   - change playlist, add effects, set the equalizer